trawick/emptyhammock-article/README.md

 Articles can be marked invisible either manually or automatically by a scheduled task.

-This package implements some of my idiosyncratic ideas for how some classes of users can effectively create content for their web site and use a combination of Django CMS plugins and other site features to make that content accessible to users of their site.
-It is not intended to be the only way content would be created for a site, and it should not be construed as an appropriate solution for a large class of developers and client scenarios.

 ## Planned development in the near term